-Growth and development associated with the screened projects (see Table 22.1) would produce greenhouse gas emissions, specifically in proximity to WSI, where development, infrastructure, land use, transportation and associated activity will intensify over time as the Aerotropolis transitions into a city.
+Growth and development in the vicinity of WSI, associated with the screened projects (see Table 22.1) would produce GHG emissions, specifically in proximity to WSI, where development, infrastructure, land use, transportation and associated activity will intensify over time as the Aerotropolis transitions into a city.

-All anthropogenic (human-induced) activity and development (existing and new) produce greenhouse gas emissions.
-Greenhouse gas emissions are expressed as carbon dioxide equivalent (CO2e) emissions to enable comparisons on the basis of global warming potential.
-Greenhouse gas emissions associated with the project have been set in the context of projected CO2e emissions from domestic commercial aviation activity in Australia.
-This is aligned to the commitments made by the Australian Government as a party to the United Nations Framework Convention on Climate Change (UNFCCC) and Paris Agreement, which include Australia's 2030 emissions reduction targets and an economy-wide 2050 trajectory to net zero emissions.
+All anthropogenic (human-induced) activity and development (existing and new) produce GHG emissions.
+GHG emissions are expressed as carbon dioxide equivalent (CO2e) emissions to enable comparisons on the basis of global warming potential.
+GHG emissions associated with the project have been set in the context of projected CO2e emissions from domestic commercial aviation activity in Australia.
+This is aligned to the commitments made by the Australian Government as a party to the UNFCCC and Paris Agreement, which include Australia's 2030 emissions reduction targets and an economy-wide 2050 trajectory to net zero emissions.
 Projections of CO2e emissions were obtained from the Australian National Greenhouse Accounts (DCCEEW, 2022c); Australia's national inventory reports (NIR) and the Australian Government's growth rates for commercial aviation activities.
-This data formed the basis for longer-term greenhouse gas emissions extrapolated to 2055.
+These data formed the basis for longer-term GHG emissions extrapolated to 2055.

-Direct impacts associated with the project have been accounted for in the total economy-wide greenhouse gas emissions for NSW and Australia.
-Greenhouse gas emissions associated with WSI flight paths would commence in the Sydney Basin airspace and continue enroute to all destinations across the WSI network.
-On an economy wide basis, the greenhouse gas emissions from WSI are small.
-In the years to 2040, these greenhouse gas emissions are unlikely to make material difference in the physical risk of future climate change projections, as historic greenhouse gas emissions have already been locked in global warming over this timeframe.
+Direct impacts associated with the project have been accounted for in the total economy-wide GHG emissions for NSW and Australia.
+GHG emissions associated with WSI flight paths would commence in the Sydney Basin airspace and continue enroute to all destinations across the WSI network.
+On an economy wide basis, the GHG emissions from WSI are small.
+In the years to 2040, these GHG emissions are unlikely to make material difference in the physical risk of future climate change projections, as historic GHG emissions have already been locked in global warming over this timeframe.

-Beyond this date to 2055, WSI's greenhouse gas emissions would marginally contribute to potential climate change but not at a level expected to inhibit the Australian Government's commitment made under the Paris Agreement (including the NSW Government) to emissions reduction targets or a net zero emissions transition by 2050.
+Beyond this date to 2055, WSI's GHG emissions would marginally contribute to potential climate change but not at a level expected to inhibit the Australian Government's commitment made under the Paris Agreement (including the NSW Government) to emissions reduction targets or a net zero emissions transition by 2050.